 You will easily forget things.
 Even if you had a good memory before, sleep deprivation will cause you to lose track of things in your short-term memory, or maybe even long-term memory.

 You will be grumpy.
 You will not be in your best mood.
 You will be irritable, and so try to balance that because the people around you are going to be experiencing the grumpy version of yourself.
 You will be irritable and easily frustrated.
 So you may have a shorter temper than you did before.

 So if you wrap up all these things it becomes kind of a depressing picture.
 However, this is all counter-balanced by the deep love that you will have for your twins that helps you power through this.
 The moments of holding them, feeding them, taking care of them as you start to build bonds with them, it’ll help you power through the sleep deprivation.

-If you eat well, you should still have physical strength for the daily tasks that are before you.
-So make sure you stay up on eating good and healthy foods, and maintain your nourishment to help offset the shear exhaustion that you have when caring for your twins.
+If you eat well, you should still have the physical strength for the daily tasks that are before you.
+So make sure you stay up on eating good and healthy foods, and maintain your nourishment to help offset the sheer exhaustion that you have when caring for your twins.
 Keep in mind that things are going to start to drop off of your plate, and you won’t care.
 So these are things that maybe you thought you had to do, and you’re not going to be able to get to them.

 Picture by Tony Alter

 This question was originally addressed on the Dad’s Guide to Twins Podcast Episode 53: Exhaustion With Twins, Different Size Twins Schedules, Identical Twin Deliveries.